Project Layout 1.2.1-SNAPSHOT API

 PythonProjectLayout

-- Project root: the filesystem directory that contains the project’s build metadata and top-level folders.
+- Project root: the filesystem directory that acts as the base for all layout calculations and metadata lookup.

 -

-Root-relative paths: layout accessors return conventional paths (for example
+Root-relative paths: layout accessors typically return relative directory names

-- Detect a ProjectLayout for a project root.
+- Detect a ProjectLayout for a root directory.

-- Resolve those paths against the project root before performing filesystem I/O.
+- Resolve returned root-relative paths against the project root before reading or writing files.

 java.io.File projectDir = new java.io.File("C:\\path\\to\\project");